0xGLIDER/newtoken/README.md

 ## 6. Security and Governance

 - **Smart Contract Security:** [Token Name] and the associated staking and lending mechanisms are governed by audited smart contracts, ensuring secure and reliable operations.
-- **Decentralized Governance:** Governance decisions, including adjustments to the token transfer fee, liquidity strategies, and lending platform parameters, will be made through a decentralized process where NFT holders can vote on key proposals.
+- **Decentralized Governance:** Governance decisions, including adjustments to the transaction fee, liquidity strategies, and lending platform parameters, will be made through a decentralized process where NFT holders can vote on key proposals.

 ## 7. Legal Disclaimer